 - Offer to meet up with them to talk specifically about creative ways to use their engagement photos on the wedding day.
 Who knows?
 It could lead to a large canvas print sale!

 After the wedding day is over, and you have sent your clients their images, it is important to stay in contact with them.
-Sending holiday cards to your clients, thank you cards, or other forms of communication helps you stay on top of your past clients’ minds.
-This means they will remember the experience they had with you as a photographer and will be likely to refer you to friends and family.
+Sending holiday cards to your clients, thank you cards, or other forms of communication could help you stay on top of your past clients’ minds.
+This means they will remember the experience they had with you as a photographer and will be more likely to refer you to friends and family.

-17. Learn how to Sell In-Person
+18. Learn How To Sell In-Person

 Building a relationship with your clients is one of the best ways to master in-person sales.
 The more comfortable your couple is with you, the easier it will be to help them make decisions about their images and other products you offer.

-18. Ask Questions
+19. Ask Questions

 Your clients want to know you are helping them make the best decisions for their wedding images.
 Make sure you ask as many open-ended questions as possible so that you understand exactly what they want.
 Asking questions also helps your couple trust you, and when they trust you, they will be more likely to purchase the products and services you have.

-When you are starting a wedding photography business, getting referrals can seem like the single toughest thing.
+When you are starting a wedding photography business, getting referrals can seem like the single most toughest thing.
 And no doubt, the longer you are in business, the more past clients you have to refer you.
 But don’t let this stop you - there are plenty of other areas to get referrals.

-19. Ask for Referrals
+20. Ask For Referrals

 As you work on increasing bookings, you may wonder how to get more business from existing customers.
-While you are preparing for the wedding day with the bride and groom, you form a close relationship with them.
+While you are preparing for the wedding day with the bride and groom, you often form a close relationship with them.
 Because you have this close bond, it is perfectly acceptable for you to ask your couple for referrals.
-Let them know that you want to work with people who are similar to them, and when they are telling stories to their friends and family, they will remember to talk about the positive experience they had with you.
+Let them know that you want to work with people who are similar to them, and when they are telling their wedding stories to their friends and family, they will likely talk about the positive experience they had with you.
 Again, it might seem difficult to ask for a referral.
 Just remember you don’t have to be awkward about it.
 Make it a genuine conversation, and you’d be surprised how easy it can be.

 With the many changes you make to your content, blog, social media, and relationships, you should also pay the same attention to your website.
 Your website represents your brand image and message.
 When potential clients hear about you and your work, they assume their expectations will be met when they visit your website.
 It is crucial for your wedding photography business to make sure your website is clear, concise, and helps them immediately decide to work with you.

-21. Showcase WOW Images
+21. Showcase Wow Images

-22. Create a Clear Pricing Page
+22. Create A Clear Pricing Page

-23. Develop a Unique Brand Message
+23. Develop A Unique Brand Message

 In an industry full of photographers who have similar qualifications as you, how do you stand out?
 Your website is the perfect place to share your unique brand message.
 Add a few fun facts about you as a wedding photographer, as a business owner, and as a person.
 Find commonalities with your target market that helps you create a unique brand message that stands out from other photographers.

-24. Utilize Post Production Resources
+24. Utilize Post-Production Resources

-25. Send your Album Design to a Specialist
+25. Outsource Album Design

 26. Use Workflow Tools